Brigham Young University

 Provo, Utah 84602

 Dr. Archibald received a BS in mathematics from BYU in 1981, graduating summa cum laude.
 In 1983 and 1987, respectively, he received MS and PhD degrees in computer science from the University of Washington.
-The title of his dissertation, completed under the direction of Jean-Loup Baer was The Cache Coherence Problem in Shared-Memory Multiprocessors.
+Completed under Jean-Loup Baer, his dissertation focused on the cache coherence problem in multiprocessor systems.

 Since 1987, he has been a faculty member in the Department of Electrical and Computer Engineering at BYU, where he is currently undergraduate coordinator.
 In the 1994-1995 academic year, he was a visiting professor with the Institute for Computer Systems at the Swiss Federal Institute of Technology in Zurich, Switzerland.
 Dr. Archibald has worked as a consultant for Biin (Hillsboro, OR), Weyerhaeuser (Federal Way, WA), and AT&T Bell Laboratories, where he taught a course on high-performance computer architecture.
 He has also worked as a expert witness, providing litigation support in matters pertaining to computer architecture and system design.